The Masters Superbike Championship Sporting regulations 2018

 F1 or Classic Superbikes with Superbike.

-SUPERSPORT MACHINES MAY NOT RUN IN THE SUPERBIKE CLASS and entries will not be accepted from Supersport machines wishing to race in the Superbike class.
+SUPERSPORT MACHINES CAN NOT RUN IN THE SUPERBIKE CLASS and entries will not be accepted from Supersport machines wishing to race in the Superbike class.

 A printable version is available HERE.